thepredictionlabllc/oradell_reports/index.md

 alt_title: "Detroit Lake Predictions"
 sub_title: "An initiative to care for our water source"
 image: /assets/images/PANO_20180911_101726.jpg
-introduction: |
-  An initiative to care for our water source

 ---

 ## Bloom Forecast Mar 15-22